tungsten-ai/docs/docs/tungsten_model/getting_started.md

         return input_tensor
 ```

-Tungstenkit automatically selects a compatible CUDA version and installs it in the container.
+Then, Tungstenkit automatically selects a compatible CUDA version and installs it in the container.
 The cuda version inference is currently supported on ``torch``, ``torchvision``, ``torchaudio``, and ``tensorflow``.

 If you want to manually set the CUDA version, modify ``model.config`` decorator as follows: